The Question

 Jesus answered, “The work of God is this: to believe in the one he has sent.”

 Nothing else!
 Nothing!
 Just believe in Jesus.
 Sounds simple yet such a struggle.
-It’s a struggle to lay aside pride in what we can DO.
+It’s a struggle to lay aside pride in what we do.
 It’s hard to let go of the mindset that our good works will earn us God’s favor, mercy and grace.
 But if we spend honest time with ourselves, we know that there are not enough good deeds to wipe away our brokenness.

 Jesus expounded, “He who comes to me will never go hungry, and he who believes in me will never be thirsty.”